 (c) Exception for Certain Health Information.
 At all times, physicians who are eligible for the exception to the Mandated Reporting law under M.G.L. c.
 112, § 5F and 243 CMR 2.07(23) are exempt from reporting a change in certain health conditions to the Board.

-(13) Withdrawal of Application.
-An applicant may withdraw his or her application at any time prior to review by the Licensing Committee.
-After review by the Licensing Committee, an applicant may only withdraw the application if he or she requests and receives written permission to do so from the Licensing Committee or the Board.
-243 CMR 2.04(13) does not apply to applicants who cannot comply with the Board's medical education requirements for graduates of international medical schools and graduates of Fifth Pathway programs, and who have submitted a waiver request pursuant to 243 CMR 2.03(4).
+(15) Withdrawal of Application.
+An applicant may withdraw his or her application prior to review by the Licensing Committee.
+When a license application is placed on the agenda of a scheduled meeting of the Licensing Committee or the Board, an applicant may not withdraw the application except in extraordinary circumstances and with the unanimous vote of the full Board. .
+This section does not apply to applicants who cannot comply with the Board's medical education requirements for graduates of international medical schools and graduates of Fifth Pathway programs, and who have submitted a waiver request pursuant to 243 CMR 2.03(4).

-(14) Preliminary Denial of Licensure.
+(16) Preliminary Denial of Licensure.